Abdulla Qodiriy: Work

 Qodiriy's most famous works are the historical novels Oʻtgan kunlar (Bygone Days) (1922) and Mehrobdan chayon (Scorpion in the Pulpit) (1929).
 Oʻtgan kunlar is the first full-length novel by an Uzbek author.
 Qodiriy's stories Kalvak Mahzumning xotira daftaridan (From Mahzum the Simpleton's Diary) and Toshpoʻlat tajang nima deydir?
 (What Does Irritate Toshpoʻlat Say?) are considered to be some of the best satirical stories in Uzbek.

 Qodiriy also wrote many plays and numerous newspaper articles.
 He was fluent in Arabic, Persian, and Russian.
 Qodiriy translated into the Uzbek language the works of many Russian writers, such as Nikolai Gogol and Anton Chekhov.
 In particular, he translated Gogol's Marriage (1842) into Uzbek.
 He is rumoured to have written another novel, Emir Umar's Slave Girl, set in the early nineteenth century during the reigns of Emir Umar, khan of Kokand, and his son, Matali.
 This novel (if it existed) is assumed to have been destroyed by the NKVD after Qodiriy's arrest.

 Oybek's 1935 pamphlet criticizing his novels was used as evidence in his prosecution before he was executed.

 In literature

 Qodiriy is the central character in the novel Jinlar bazmi yoxud katta o'yin (The Devils' Dance) by Hamid Ismailov, published in Tashkent in 2016, and translated into English in 2018.
 This is a fictionalised account of Qodiriy's arrest, interrogation and execution, containing within it Ismailov's version of Qodiriy's last, lost novel, which the author imagines him composing in his head while he is in prison.

 Legacy

 The Tashkent State Institute of Culture in Tashkent was named after Qodiriy (spelt Kadiri); in 2012 this institute merged with the Uzbekistan Institute of Arts to become the Uzbekistan State Institute of Arts and Culture.
-Children : Khabibulla Qodiriy, Adiba Abdullaeva, Anisa Abdullaeva, Nazifa Abdullaeva, Masud Abdullaev.
+Children: Khabibulla Qodiriy, Adiba Abdullaeva, Anisa Abdullaeva, Nazifa Abdullaeva, Masud Abdullaev.

+On Uzbekistan private cargo carrier My Freighter Airlines expanded its aviation park with the arrival of a new Boeing 767 named after Abdulla Qodiriy.